 Standard Retro-Style Motorcycles

 There is some speculation out there as to what a standard motorcycle is.
 For the sake of this article, a standard motorcycle is one in which the rider is in an upright position, handlebars at a comfortable level, and feet in a neutral sitting position on the pegs.
 Think of something like the Triumph Bonneville, Ducati Scrambler, or the BMW 1200R.

-There are a wide variety of after market, low profile turn signals available.
-LED light technology provides a brighter, longer lasting light in smaller sizes that conventional motorcycle turn signals.
+There is a wide variety of after-market, low-profile turn signals available.
+LED light technology provides a brighter, longer-lasting light in smaller sizes than conventional motorcycle turn signals.
 They can be mounted in a variety of locations or can be integrated into the tail light, eliminating external turn signals completely.
-Installing these modifications will require some mechanical know how, and some re-wiring, but who doesn’t love a good Sunday morning project anyway.
+Installing these modifications will require some mechanical know-how, and some re-wiring, but who doesn’t love a good Sunday morning project anyway.
 Installation instructions will most likely come with the turn signals that fit with your motorcycle, and YouTube is a great resource for installation instructions.

-If you’re riding a cruiser and you spend your hard earned money on easy lock bags, some have found that the OEM mounting bolts aren’t perfectly designed.
-In some instances the bags may not sit in the ideal spot, and you’ll figure this out as you ride with loaded bags.
+If you’re riding a cruiser and you spend your hard-earned money on easy lock bags, some have found that the OEM mounting bolts aren’t perfectly designed.
+In some instances, the bags may not sit in the ideal spot, and you’ll figure this out as you ride with loaded bags.
 If you find that your bags should sit farther away from the back of the motorcycle, you can install spacers to the mounting bolts.
 Sometimes it can be as little as a couple of washers, other times it may require 1/2 inch or more.
-This is a simple DIY fix and washers and spacer can be found at any hardware store.
+This is a simple DIY fix and washers and spacers can be found at any hardware store.